Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

+\textbf{\textit{Data availability.---}} The code and trained models used in this study are publicly available~\cite{code}.
+The simulated datasets are not hosted due to size constraints but are available from the authors upon request.

-\textbf{\textit{Acknowledgement.---}} The authors appreciate helpful discussions with Raghav Kansal, Qiang Li, Huilin Qu, and Liaoshan Shi.
+\textbf{\textit{Acknowledgement.---}} The authors appreciate helpful discussions with Raghav Kansal, Qiang Li, Huilin Qu, Liaoshan Shi and Lei Zhang.
 CL thanks colleagues in the ATLAS and CMS Collaborations for valuable discussions and feedback during the Higgs Pairs Workshop at Isola d'Elba.
+CL and TY thank Yipin Wang and Chen Zhou for valuable discussions on the robust evaluation of ROC performance.
 This research is supported in part by the computational resource operated at the Institute of High Energy Physics of the Chinese Academy of Sciences.

 \onecolumngrid